in

-Today, we’ll be exploring a 50mm lens designed for the Sony Alpha full-frame ecosystem—a lens that, in my view, is one of the most essential tools a photographer can have in their kit.
+Today, we’ll be exploring a 50mm lens designed for the Sony Alpha full-frame ecosystem—a focal length that, in my view, is one of the most essential tools a photographer can have in their kit.

 While many YouTube filmmakers tend to favor the 35mm lens, which is often considered a more versatile choice for video, the 50mm holds a unique appeal that shouldn’t be overlooked.

-In this article, we’ll delve into why the 50mm lens might just be the ideal choice for passionate photographers and cinematographers looking to craft compelling visual stories.
+In this article, we’ll delve into why the 50mm lens might just be the ideal choice for passionate photographers and cinematographers looking to craft compelling visual stories and if the Sony Zeiss Planar T* FE 50mm F1.4 ZA is still a decent lens to do the job in 2024.

 Why shooting photos or videos with a 50mm?